 Osteopathy can support women and gender neutral people who were assigned female at birth through the menstrual cycle and menopause.
 It can also help the body adapt to pregnancy and recover post-partum.
 Hands-on treatments involve assessing where the body is holding tension.
 By releasing these, a sense of freedom and lightness can be felt, supporting free-flowing blood and energy circulation.

 OSTEOPATHY FOR CHILDREN & BABIES

 Osteopathic treatments can help little ones recover from birth trauma.
 This can include releasing compressions around the head through cranial osteopathy and loosening tensions in the neck, ribs and digestive system.
 Hands-on treatment can help children feel understood, ease their discomforts and help them through growth spurts where the body often takes the brunt - in babyhood, childhood as well as in teenage years.

-Payments can be made by card on the day.
+Payments can be made by cash or card on the day.

 Timing: please arrive for the time of the appointment since there is no waiting room.

 Parking: Free parking is available on Warwick Street.

 Cancellation: I request 24 hours notice for cancellation otherwise the full fee is payable.